google/xls/docs_src/dslx_intro.md

 Unless otherwise specified in the implementation's build configs, functions called by unit tests are also converted to XLS IR and run through the toolchain's LLVM JIT.
 The resulting values from the DSLX interpreter and the LLVM JIT are compared against each other to assert equality.
-This is to ensure
-1) DSLX implementations are IR-convertable and 2) IR translation is correct.
+This is to ensure DSLX implementations are IR-convertable and that IR translation is correct.

 ### QuickCheck